How Much Protein Is In Peanuts

 • Raw Peanuts: Raw peanuts are in their natural state, without any added salt or processing.
 They contain approximately 7 grams of protein per ounce (28 grams).

 • Peanut Butter: Peanut butter is made by grinding peanuts into a spreadable paste.
 Two tablespoons (32 grams) of peanut butter contain about 7 grams of protein, similar to the protein content of raw and roasted peanuts.
-However, peanut butter may also contain added sugar, salt, and oils, so it's essential to choose natural or minimally processed varieties.
+That said, peanut butter may also contain added sugar, salt, and oils, so it's essential to choose natural or minimally processed varieties.

 • Peanut Oil: Peanut oil is extracted from peanuts and is primarily composed of fats.
 It contains minimal amounts of protein.